anahelenasilva/busca-cep/README.md

 # Busca CEP

-A simple Go program to fetch Brazilian postal code (CEP) information from web APIs and save the results to a JSON file.
+A simple Go web server that provides a REST API to fetch Brazilian postal code (CEP) information.

 ## Description

-This program accepts one or more URLs as command-line arguments, fetches data from each URL, parses the response as CEP information, and saves all collected data to a `cep_data.json` file.
-It's designed to work with Brazilian postal code APIs that return JSON data with address details.
+This program runs as an HTTP server that exposes a REST API endpoint to fetch CEP (Brazilian postal code) information.
+The server integrates with the ViaCEP API to retrieve detailed address information and returns it as JSON responses to client requests.

 ## Features

-- Fetch CEP data from multiple URLs in a single execution
+- HTTP REST API server for CEP lookups
+- Integration with ViaCEP API for reliable data
+- JSON response format
+- Error handling with proper HTTP status codes
+- Simple query parameter-based requests
-- Parse JSON responses containing Brazilian address information
+- Returns comprehensive address information including:
-- Save all CEP data to a structured JSON file (`cep_data.json`)
-- Process data for the following fields:
   - CEP (postal code)
   - Logradouro (street address)
   - Complemento (complement)